-1 .
-INTRODUCTION Background4 Objective Scope Structure 2 A SAFETY CLASSIFICATION OF INSTRUMENTATION AND CONTROL SYSTEMS FOR RESEARCH REACTOR classification of instrumentation and contol systems Design, construction, commissioning, operation and maintenance of instrumentation and control systems 3 R OVERALL INSTRUMENTATION AND CONTROL SYSTEM ARCHITECTURE FOR A ESEARCH REACTOR9 The application of the defence in depth concept to instrumentation and control systems at a research reactor Independence of instrumentation and control systems at a research reactor10 Consideration of common cause failure in instrumentation and control systems at a research reactor Architectural design of the instrumentation and control system for a research reactor12 4 R DESIGN GUIDELINES FOR INSTRUMENTATION AND CONTROL SYSTEMS FOR A ESEARCH REACTOR Design basis for instrumentation and control systems for a research reactor Design for reliability of instrumentation and control systems for a research reactor15 Design considerations for ageing of instrumentation and control systems at a research reactors19 Consideration of the safety and security interface in the design of instrumentation and control systems for a research reactor Equipment Qualification of instrumentation and control systems for aresearch reactor21 Testing and testability of instrumentation and control systems for a research reactor23 Maintainability of instrumentation and control systems at a research reactor27 Safety assessment of instrumentation and control systems at a research reactor Safety system settings for instrumentation and control systems at a research reactor Identification and verification of instrumentation and control systems important to safety at a research reactor Design of instrumentation and control systems at a research reactor for design extension conditions 5 S SYSTEM SPECIFIC DESIGN GUIDELINES FOR INSTRUMENTATION AND CONTROL YSTEMS FOR A RESEARCH REACTOR Sensing devices for instrumentation and control systems at a research reactor31 Reactor protection system
+1. INTRODUCTION 10 Background 10 Objective 11 Scope 11 Structure 12 2.
+A SAFETY CLASSIFICATION OF INSTRUMENTATION AND CONTROL SYSTEMS FRESEARCH REACTOR Classification of instrumentation and control systems 14 Design, construction, commissioning, operation and maintenance of instrumentation and consystems 3.
+R OVERALL INSTRUMENTATION AND CONTROL SYSTEM ARCHITECTURE FOR Application of defence in depth to instrumentation and control systems at a research reactor 16 Independence of instrumentation and control systems at a research reactor 17 Consideration of common cause failure in instrumentation and control systems at a research rea Architectural design of the instrumentation and control system for a research reactor 18 4.
+R DESIGN GUIDELINES FOR INSTRUMENTATION AND CONTROL SYSTEMS FOR ESEARCH REACTOR Design basis for instrumentation and control systems for a research reactor 20 Design for reliability of instrumentation and control systems for a research reactor 21 Design considerations for ageing of instrumentation and control systems at a research reactor 25 Consideration of the safety and security interface in the design of instrumentation and control syst for a research reactor.
+Equipment qualification of instrumentation and control systems for a research reactor 27 Testing and testability of instrumentation and control systems for a research reactor 30 Maintainability of instrumentation and control systems at a research reactor 34 Safety assessment of instrumentation and control systems at a research reactor 34 Safety system settings for instrumentation and control systems at a research reactor 36 Identification and verification of instrumentation and control systems important to safety at a reserved reactor.
+Design of instrumentation and control systems at a research reactor for design extension condit 5.
+S SYSTEM SPECIFIC DESIGN GUIDELINES FOR INSTRUMENTATION AND CONTR YSTEMS FOR A RESEARCH REACTOR Sensing devices for instrumentation and control systems at a research reactor 38 Reactor protection system 38 Other instrumentation and control systems important to safety of a research reactor 41